jledgett/3d-print-mounting-arm-camera-case-and-pi-tray/README.md

 ## Overview

-This collection of files will allow you to print a 3D print a modification to your 3D printer.
+This collection of files will allow you to 3D print a modification to your 3D printer.
 This modification adds a mounting arm, case for the Raspberry Pi HQ Camera, as well as a covered tray for a Raspberry Pi 4B.
 This is particularly useful for adding a camera to your printer for monitoring and control using OctoPrint / OctoPi.

 This system was designed to work with the Creality CR-6 SE printer, but should work with __any__ printer or CNC that uses a 40mm x 40mm extruded aluminum frame (including Ender 3, Ender 3 Pro, CR-10 MAX) .